veloper/pgmcp/README.md

 This server provides a set of tools for low-level PostgreSQL administration, including executing SQL queries, managing extensions, and handling functions.
 It is designed to be used by AI Agents for advanced database management tasks.

 > [!NOTE]
-> Basic enforcement of SQL query safety is provided, but it is recommended to use these tools with caution, especially in production environments.
+> Basic enforcement of SQL query type safety is provided, but it is recommended to use these tools with caution, and never in production environments.

 | Tool Name                        | Purpose/Description                                                      | Arguments                                                                                      |